NeuroCloud-Activate/Todoist-to-Donetick-Importer/README.md

 # Todoist to Donetick Importer

-A simple macOS app for moving active Todoist tasks into Donetick with a preview step before anything is created.
+A simple macOS app built on Electron, for importing Todoist tasks into Donetick.

 *FYI: This project was built collaboratively using AI through OpenAI Codex.*